Battle of the Little Bighorn: Battlefield preservation

 The site of the battle was first preserved as a United States national cemetery in 1879 to protect the graves of the 7th Cavalry troopers.
 In 1946, it was re-designated as the Custer Battlefield National Monument, reflecting its association with Custer.
 In 1967, Major Marcus Reno was re-interred in the cemetery with honors, including an eleven-gun salute.
 Beginning in the early 1970s, there was concern within the National Park Service over the name Custer Battlefield National Monument failing to adequately reflect the larger history of the battle between two cultures.
 Hearings on the name change were held in Billings on June 10, 1991, and during the following months Congress renamed the site the Little Bighorn Battlefield National Monument.

 United States memorialization of the battlefield began in 1879 with a temporary monument to the U.S. dead.
 In 1881, the current marble obelisk was erected in their honor.
 In 1890, marble blocks were added to mark the places where the U.S. cavalry soldiers fell.

-Nearly 100 years later, ideas about the meaning of the battle have become more inclusive.
+Nearly 100 years later, ideas about the meaning of the battle became more inclusive.
 The United States government acknowledged that Native American sacrifices also deserved recognition at the site.
 The 1991 bill changing the name of the national monument also authorized an Indian Memorial to be built near Last Stand Hill in honor of Lakota and Cheyenne warriors.
 The commissioned work by native artist Colleen Cutschall is shown in the photograph at right.
 On Memorial Day 1999, in consultation with tribal representatives, the U.S. added two red granite markers to the battlefield to note where Native American warriors fell.
 As of December 2006, a total of ten warrior markers have been added (three at the Reno–Benteen Defense Site and seven on the Little Bighorn Battlefield).

-The Indian Memorial, themed "Peace Through Unity" l is an open circular structure that stands 75 yd from the 7th Cavalry obelisk.
+The Indian Memorial, themed "Peace Through Unity", is an open circular structure that stands 75 yd from the 7th Cavalry obelisk.
 Its walls have the names of some Indians who died at the site, as well as native accounts of the battle.
 The open circle of the structure is symbolic, as for many tribes, the circle is sacred.
 The "spirit gate" window facing the Cavalry monument is symbolic as well, welcoming the dead cavalrymen into the memorial.